villekf/OMEGA-doc/docs/source/gate.rst

 If you wish to reconstruct any data, run the next section (Reconstructions).
 The selected data (trues, scatter, coincidences [default]) will be automatically selected.

 If you want to reconstruct e.g. trues (without any scattered coincidences) + Compton scatter in phantom, you should load the saved sinogram/raw data and sum the trues and Compton scatter together (i.e. if ``options.scatter_components = [1 0 0 0]`` then
-``SinScatter`` contains only the Compton scatter in phantom and you can perform them reconstructions with the following code ``options.SinM = SinTrues + SinScatter``).
+``SinScatter`` contains only the Compton scatter in phantom and you can perform the reconstructions with the following code ``options.SinM = SinTrues + SinScatter``).
 If ``options.SinM`` already exists, it will not be loaded from the saved mat-files.
 That way you can input any data combinations, but unless you want exclusively trues or scatter, they need to be performed manually now.
-Note that in this example case you need to obtain the scatter data and trues data separately since the trues will include the other scattered components if the scatter components is ``options.scatter_components = [1 0 0 0]``, i.e. trues should be obtained with ``options.scatter_components = [1 1 1 1]``.
+Note that in this example case you need to obtain the scatter data and trues data separately since the trues will include the other scattered components if the scatter components are ``options.scatter_components = [1 0 0 0]``, i.e. trues should be obtained with ``options.scatter_components = [1 1 1 1]``.

 Currently the user also has to individually extract each scatter component (i.e. you can't extract Compton scatter in phantom or in detector simultaneously in separate variables/data files, but rather need to extract each component on its own and rename the output data accordingly).